Be The Next: 9 Dreamers

 Be The Next: 9 Dreamers (also known as Be The Next) was a Philippine-South Korean boy group survival reality show.
-The show premiered on TV5 in February 8, 2025.
+The show premiered on TV5 on February 8, 2025.
 The show concluded on May 10, 2025, with a total of 27 episodes.
 This was the second reality competition produced by MLD Entertainment in the Philippines after Dream Maker in 2022.

 Overview

 Premise

 The format is similar to the South Korean survival show franchise Produce 101, where hopefuls will undergo rigorous training to debut as professional talents and performers.
 75 Dreamers will compete for the to spots, who will be trained and debut in South Korea, and will be launched as a global P-pop group.

 Development

 On August 24, 2024, a press conference and contract signing between TV5, MLD Entertainment, and KAMP Global was held announcing a Filipino idol survival show with auditions happening around the globe.
 Auditions were open for males aged 15 to 24 who are talented in singing, dancing, or rapping.
 It was held in multiple Ayala Malls within the month.